 Hyundai’s original Pony didn’t do well, but the automaker has come a long way since then.

-The Ioniq 5 will have to duke it out with competitors that include the upcoming Volkswagen ID4, the Tesla Model Y, Nissan’s Ariya, some versions of Ford’s Mustang Mach-E and even corporate stablemate Kia’s upcoming Kia CV, which will share the same platform.
+The Ioniq 5 will have to duke it out with competitors that include the upcoming Volkswagen ID4, the Tesla Model Y, Nissan’s Ariya, some versions of Ford’s Mustang Mach-E and even corporate stablemate Kia’s upcoming Kia EV6, which will share the same platform.